top of page

 • What is a host family?

 This is a family which provides accommodation for a foreign student in their home.
 The “family” can be of any size or composition.
-Students stay in single or shared rooms and the host family provides dinner, bed and breakfast every day with light lunches at the weekends (junior students also require a packed lunch each day).
+Students stay in single or shared rooms and the host family provides dinner, bed and breakfast every day, with light lunches at the weekends (Junior students, aged 8-13, also require a packed lunch each day).
 The school pays a good weekly rate, the amount depending on the type of room and age of student.
-The most important thing is that the family makes the student feel at home and treats him or her as part of the family.
+Above all, what matters most is that the host family shows genuine care, helping the student feel comfortable, valued, and part of the family.
+Creating a warm, welcoming atmosphere and being willing to go the extra mile can have a lasting positive impact on the student's experience.

 • Where do the host families live?

-The majority of host families are in Sidmouth, but junior students can also be placed outside the town in Ottery St Mary, West Hill, Feniton, Honiton, Newton Poppleford and Otterton.
-School transport is sometimes available to transfer these junior students to and from Sidmouth (chargeable).
+The majority of our host families are located in Sidmouth, but Junior students can also be placed outside the town in Ottery St Mary, West Hill, Feniton, Honiton, Newton Poppleford and Otterton.
+School transport is sometimes available to transfer these Junior students to and from Sidmouth (chargeable).

 • Why do families take students?